 Guys, I’m excited!
-This is nuts.
-But I absolutely have to share what I learned from listening to the story of Joseph, the son of Jacob, and his eleven brothers.
-I have heard the story several times, but only just now picked up several HUGE comparisons from Joseph in the Old Testament, and Jesus in the New Testament.
+I absolutely have to share what I learned from listening to the story of Joseph, the son of Jacob, and his eleven brothers.
+I have heard the story several times, but only just now picked up several huge comparisons from Joseph in the Old Testament, and Jesus in the New Testament.
 I have never had a Biblical story smack me in the face like that one!
 But in order for you to understand the comparisons I found, let me give you the background.

 Joseph (not Jesus’ foster father) was the favorite son of Jacob.
 He was so favored by Jacob that his older brothers became jealous of him.
 He also had the God-given gift of being able to interpret dreams.
 This angered his brothers.
 So much so that they plotted to kill him, saying, “Look!
 Here comes the Dream Master!
 Come on!
 Let’s kill him and toss him into one of the cisterns.
 Then we’ll report that some wild animal devoured him and wait to see what becomes of his dreams!”
 (Genesis 37:19-20)